debezium/debezium/README.md

 Debezium is an open source project that provides a low latency data streaming platform for change data capture (CDC).

+_Note, Dec.
+2020: We're moving away from a model of a shared incubator repo, instead there'll be dedicated repos for each incubating and/or community-led connector.
+The Oracle connector is the last remaining connector in this repository, which will be renamed accordingly soon._

 This repository contains incubating connectors and modules which are in an **early stage of their development**.
 You are encouraged to explore these connectors and test them, but typically they are not recommended yet for production usage.
 E.g. the format of emitted messages may change, specific features may not be implemented yet etc.